 Besides writing creatively, I have translated this stunning book from German into English: STELLA POLARIS ULLORIARSUAQ: The Shining Memory of Mother Earth (December 2014) by

 When I’m not writing with my personal trainer/slave-driver Lucy looking over my shoulder, I am being dragged over the hills of the San Francisco Bay area by her and our other black Labrador Retriever, Jazzie (in puppy heaven as of 12.10.16).

 Otherwise, I enjoy reading, skiing in sunshine, traveling, and simply being.
-I have recently served on the Bay Area Book Festival’s children’s programming advisory council and am presently the Marin County Co-Coordinator of the San Francisco North & East Bay region of The Society of Children’s Book Writers and Illustrators,
+I have served on the Bay Area Book Festival’s children’s programming advisory council and am presently the Marin County Co-Coordinator of the San Francisco North & East Bay region of The Society of Children’s Book Writers and Illustrators,

 Enough about me.
 Thank you for stopping by.
 If you’d like to regularly join me, you may subscribe to my adventurous updates by hitting the cute little follow button in the bottom right hand corner of your screen.
 I will always have a virtual cup ‘a’ something waiting for you.

 Wishing you all the very best today and always ~ Donna